ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab04.md

 <h1>CS16: Programming Assignment 04</h1>
 <h2>Introduction -- Important: Read this!</h2>

-The TAs will be looking for (and grading) your programming style, such as proper use of comments, tab indentation, good variable names, and overall block and function designs.
-So, it is not enough for your lab to pass gradescope tests!
-Please read the instructions herein <b>carefully</b>.

 <h3>Pair programming </h3>

 If working in a pair: Choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.
 But you should probably know the long-term goal too: each partner should participate in both roles in approximately equal parts over the course of the assignment.
 We realize it is not possible to equally split time in every lab perfectly, but it is worth trying, and it is possible to make up for unequal splits in future labs.
 We trust you will try to meet this goal.
 Thanks!